isomerpages/moe-greenridgepri/_departments/Student Well Being/Student Leadership.md

 ![](/images/Departments/Student%20Well%20Being/Student%20Leadership%20Model.jpg)

-In support of the school’s vision, the department has adopted Kouzes and Posner’s (2005) Five Practices of Exemplary Leadership as outcomes for the GRPS Student Leadership Programme.
-Through the programme, we aim to inculcate in our student leaders the following 5 Practices of Exemplary Leadership:
+<p style="text-align: justify;">In support of the school’s vision, the department has adopted Kouzes and Posner’s (2005) Five Practices of Exemplary Leadership as outcomes for the GRPS Student Leadership Programme.
+Through the programme, we aim to inculcate in our student leaders the following 5 Practices of Exemplary Leadership:</p>

 *   To have the confidence to Model the Way
 *   To lead others by Inspiring a Shared Vision